By Steve & Tamami Laser

 Note: Pre-production vehicles are shown in this story.
 Features, specifications, and launch timing for U.S. market models is subject to change without notice

-News source, photos and video courtesy of Hyundai Motor America
+News source and photos courtesy of Hyundai Motor America

 Story (intro and commentary) © 2021 CarNichiWa.com